stfc/PSyclone/doc/getting_going.rst

 Configuration
 -------------

-Various aspects of PSyclone are configured through a config file, ``psyclone.cfg``.
+Various aspects of PSyclone are configured through a configuration file, ``psyclone.cfg``.
 The default version of this file is installed to ``<python-base-prefix>/shared/psyclone/`` during the installation process.
 If a system-wide installation is being performed then this will be something like ``/usr/share/psyclone/``.
 If a user-local installation is performed (``--user`` flag to ``pip install``) then